awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

 ## Configuring Cross\-Region Snapshot Copy for a Non\-Encrypted Cluster<a name="snapshot-crossregioncopy-configure"></a>

 You can configure Amazon Redshift to copy snapshots for a cluster to another region\.
 To configure cross\-region snapshot copy, you need to enable this copy feature for each cluster and configure where to copy snapshots and how long to keep copied automated snapshots in the destination region\.
-When cross\-region copy is enabled for a cluster, all new manual and automatic snapshots are copied to the specied region\.
-Copied snapshot names are prefixed with **copy:**\.
+When cross\-region copy is enabled for a cluster, all new manual and automatic snapshots are copied to the specified region\.
+Copied snapshot names are prefixed with **copy:**\.<a name="snapshot-crossregioncopy-configure-task"></a>

 **To configure cross\-region snapshot copy for a non\-encrypted cluster**